Apply for a bus pass (myfife card)

 - If you are hearing impaired, please contact the Concessionary Travel Team before registering so we can confirm your entitlement with your audiologist.

-- If you are visually impaired, please contact the Concessionary Travel Team before registering so we can confirm your registration with Insight.
+- If you are sight impaired, please contact the Concessionary Travel Team before registering so we can confirm your registration with Insight.

 - If you are aged 16 or over and because of your epilepsy you are unable to drive, if you suffer from a mental health condition that impairs your travel or you have a learning difficulty and have to travel to appointments or support groups, then download the eligibility certificate, or contact Fife Council to request one.
 This needs to be approved by the Concessionary Travel Team before you register.

 - If you have a progressive degenerative disorder, please submit a consultant's letter for approval from the Concessionary Travel Team before you register.